faizu396/sm64ll-desktop/README.md

 ## Usage
 ### Running on Linux

-Type in terminal `python3 launcher.py` (you must be in laucnher directory) or
+Type in terminal `python3 launcher.py` (you must be in launcher directory) or
 Use the application from the games menu